dcppc/centillion/docs/index.md

 **Visit the Master List:**

 The master list shows a list of every document indexed by centillion.
-Visit the master list route:
+Visit the master list:

 <http://localhost:5000/master_list>